 The consumer who mistreats those who serve them.
 Consider the patron at a restaurant who is rude or overly demanding to a server.
 Again, The Golden Rule.
 Just because someone is performing a service, doing a job for you DOES NOT allow for them to be disrespected.
 They are performing a service and should be respected and adequately compensated for that service.
 It could be the grocery store checkout clerk, the flight attendant or the guy working the car wash.
 Right or Wrong?

 Think about your children.
 You are entrusted with them and you are the parent.
 You are responsible for raising them to be good human beings.
 The family is the cornerstone of a civilization.
 Parents know what is right for their children.
 Kids are given parents to guide and direct them.
 YOU help prepare them for adulthood, instilling values, a strong work ethic and good judgement.
 A parent is responsible for the child/children they bring into the world.
 The parent who allow their child to break the law, teaches them bad behavior is tolerated and acceptable.
-Is that good or bad?
+Children should be instructed properly to respect their parents and those in authority, whether it is a coach, teacher, police officer or school administrator.
+A parent should teach their children that their job is to be a student and work hard at their studies and be part of the family.
+If parents teach their children family loyality early on and what it means to be part of the family, kids are less likely to stray as teenagers and young adults.
+This can be done through family discussions, spending time together in worship, doing chores and working on family projects.
+When a child learns this early on their is a sense of belonging that gives them security and stays with them for a life time and they will look to create this in their own family.
+Learning from example helps…

-Or, the person who mistreats, belittles or uses for their own gains their spouse or significant other is wrong and downright disrespectful.
-Think about the husband or wife who embarrasses their spouse by making cutting remarks or ‘teasing’ them when the other person is not sharing in the humor (my rule, if everyone in the conversation is not laughing and one person is singled out uncomfortable, it’s not funny).
+Consider the person who mistreats, belittles or uses for their own gains their spouse or significant other.
+This is wrong and downright disrespectful.
+Think about the husband or wife who embarrasses their spouse by making cutting remarks or ‘teasing’ them when the other person is not sharing in the humor (my rule, if everyone in the conversation is not laughing and one person is singled out uncomfortable, it’s not funny, right or fair).
 Think about a man or woman who is not truthful in their emotions or intentions or is using them for what they can get.
 Good or bad?

 So much of life actually DOES come down to love and it matters.
-One who genuinely loves their country whether it is someone in our military and is willing to lay down their life for their countrymen, or a policeman, EMT, police officer or fireman or woman is demonstrating love.
-Or consider the patriot, the everyday man woman or child who takes pride in the country that has been good to them, that has allowed them to live the American Dream.
+One who genuinely loves their country whether it is someone in our military and is willing to lay down their life for their countrymen, or a policeman, EMT, police officer or fireman or woman is demonstrating love for their fellow man and country.
 Good or bad?

 Not one of us is perfect, we all fall short here or there, we have our tribulations and bad days.
 However, aside from those circumstances, can you look carefully at a situation and determine if it’s good or evil?
 Sure you can.
 I do think that many of us get, understandably so, wrapped in our own lives.
 We have families to support and care for, jobs, extended family members who need us, and other responsibilities that require our emotions and time.
-There are periods in our lives that all the distractions of the world are merely noise and we try to get through the day and take care of those we love.
-This time require our full attention so that we can do our part to bring our communities and our country back to the place we need to be so that as many citizens can feel success and prosperity as possible.
+There are periods in our lives that all the distractions of the world are merely noise and we try to get through the day and take care of those we love as best we can.
+This time require our full attention so that we can do our part in our family, community and our country.
+We all have our own role to fulfill to contribute to “the village.”
+Our role can change in “the village”…